- To ensure that home learning is meaningful and purposeful to the needs of the child.

 Optional eLearning tools

 These may be websites that your child has used at school and wants to use at home too.
 You can also check the class blog and/or Seesaw so you can always read this over with your child and then together add a comment.
-(This can be the way the above skills are practiced).
+(This can be the way the above skills are practised).

 KAWAKA & KAHIKATEA SYNDICATES YEARS 3-6